 Let's look at our neighborhood's homes through the lens of environmental and community sustainability.
 How can we lower our per-capita carbon footprint and stay viable for young families, diverse households, and small businesses?
 In both North and South St. Anthony Park, we have a range of housing choices.
 We love our neighborhood—how it looks, how it feels, how it works.
 That’s why we take a careful, multifaceted approach to densification.

 designed for ten actual SAP properties (62 slides).
-Click at center for larger format.

 How might ADUs benefit the neighborhood and the environment?